Overview

 Past Projects

-In looking at how parties attempted to deal with voluminous electronically stored information as part of the prior two articles, I noticed that private confidentiality agreements between parties were regularly entered by courts, shielding litigation materials from public view.
-So, in Contracting for Confidential Discovery, 53 UC DAVIS LAW REVIEW 1249 (2020), I looked at the treatment of 100 proposed orders and identified an unexpected risk of permitting parties to customize procedure: the importation of legal errors, by party agreement, into judicial practice.
+In considering parties’ attempts to deal with voluminous electronically stored, I noticed that private confidentiality agreements between parties were regularly entered by courts, shielding litigation materials from public view.
+So, in Contracting for Confidential Discovery, 53 UC Davis Law Review 1249 (2020), I looked at the treatment of 100 proposed orders and identified an unexpected risk of permitting parties to customize procedure: the importation of legal errors, by party agreement, into judicial practice.

-In thinking about AI discovery tools and the pressure they have placed on the Federal Rules of Civil Procedure, I realized that similar technological developments were creating fissures in longstanding professional responsibility rules too.
-This realization led to Ad Tech & the Future of Legal Ethics, 73 ALABAMA LAW REVIEW 107 (2021), in which I drew on modern privacy scholarship to explain how lawyers' use of online behavioral advertising can lead to privacy invasions and manipulation that are not prohibited by the existing rules of professional conduct.
+In thinking about AI discovery tools and the pressure they placed on the Federal Rules of Civil Procedure, I realized that similar technological developments were creating fissures in longstanding professional responsibility rules too.
+This realization led to Ad Tech & the Future of Legal Ethics, 73 Alabama Law Review 107 (2021), in which I drew on modern privacy scholarship to explain how lawyers’ use of online behavioral advertising might lead to privacy invasions and manipulation that are not prohibited by existing regulations.
+I also used this specific issue as an example of why the legal profession has struggled to integrate new technological innovations more generally.

-My next article, Fee Retrenchment in Immigration Habeas, 90 FORDHAM LAW REVIEW 1489 (2022), grew out of a combination of my procedural justice scholarship, participation in an amicus brief, and some earlier work on attorneys' fees.
-I critiqued a relatively new challenge to the decades-long understanding that the Equal Access to Justice Act (EAJA) covers immigration habeas proceedings, rooting this analysis in the Mathews framework.
+My next article, Fee Retrenchment in Immigration Habeas, 90 Fordham Law Review 1489 (2022), grew out of a combination of my procedural justice scholarship, participation in an amicus brief, and my pre-fellowship work on attorneys’ fees.
+I analyzed a challenge to the decades-long understanding that the Equal Access to Justice Act (EAJA) covers immigration habeas proceedings.
+I demonstrated that reading out habeas proceedings from the EAJA is best understood as an example of the federal courts’ jurisprudential shift against the private enforcement of civil rights—that is, the rights retrenchment movement.
+This case study also showed how agencies used non-acquiescence to selectively tee up issues for retrenchment and magnify the structural power differences between them and the individuals they face in litigation.

-Building off this foray into complex litigation and my background with discovery practices, I contributed a short essay, Discovery Gamesmanship in Mass Torts, 74 DEPAUL LAW REVIEW 175 (2025), to the 2024 Clifford Symposium on Tort Law and Social Policy.
+Building off this foray into complex litigation and my background with discovery practices, I contributed a short essay, Discovery Gamesmanship in Mass Torts, 74 DePaul Law Review 175 (2025), to the 2024 Clifford Symposium on Tort Law and Social Policy.
+I discussed specific forms of discovery gamesmanship that arise in the mass-tort context, singling out a few examples that illustrate the boundaries of permitted strategies and their harms.

 Forthcoming & Future Projects